-A Wage Enhancement/Home Child Care Enhancement Grant (HCCEG) amount has been included in the Budget Schedule of the 2023-24 service agreement, if applicable.
+A Wage Enhancement Grant/Home Child Care Enhancement Grant (WEG/HCCEG) amount has been included in the Budget Schedule of the 2024-25 service agreement, if applicable.
 The mandatory requirement for wage enhancement applications was removed in 2018-19.
-Application forms will continue to be available to First Nations with staffing changes resulting in the Wage Enhancement entitlement exceeding the notional allocation and requiring an amended 2023-24 service agreement, or to those that have not previously applied for wage enhancement/HCCEG, on a case-by-case basis.
-Wage enhancement application forms are available upon request from your Financial Analyst.
-First Nations that have staffing changes are required to submit a wage enhancement/HCCEG application to the ministry by November 30, 2023.
+Application forms will continue to be available to First Nations with staffing changes resulting in the WEG entitlement exceeding the notional allocation and requiring an amended 2024-25 service agreement, or to those that have not previously applied for WEG/HCCEG, on a case-by-case basis.
+WEG application forms are available upon request from your Financial Analyst.
+First Nations that have staffing changes are required to submit a WEG/HCCEG application to the ministry by September 30, 2024.